The ultimate simple guide to the procurement process

 Why Use a Formal Procurement Process?

-A formal procurement process is sometime seen as cumbersome or bureaucratic but for any procurement exercise it is important to follow a few key steps.
+A formal procurement process can be cumbersome or bureaucratic but for any procurement exercise, it is important to follow a few key steps.
 If you are not a procurement expert, you will make mistakes.
 No doubt you will learn from them but why learn from your mistakes when you can learn from someone else’s.

 A procurement process template provides a model and a framework to work within to:

 By using a standard procurement process, you will find that suppliers will be familiar with the steps you take.
 They will know what to expect and will know that they are dealing with a professional organization.

 A few words of warning about procurement methodologies